iyadhatem/objectTracking/ReadME.md

 The Boosting Tracker is based on the AdaBoost algorithm.
 This algorithm adjusts the weights of objects that are misclassified, enabling a less robust classifier to concentrate on identifying them.
 As the classifier undergoes “online” training, the user identifies the frame containing the object to be tracked.
 Initially, this object is considered a correct detection, while the surrounding objects are deemed background.
 Upon receiving a new frame, the classifier evaluates the detection pixels around the object from the previous frame, and the object’s new location is determined by the area with the highest score.

-Advantages: The tracker is quite precise in following the object, despite the algorithm being considered outdated.
+**Pros**: The tracker is quite precise in following the object, despite the algorithm being considered outdated.

-Disadvantages: The tracking speed is relatively slow, it’s highly sensitive to noise and obstructions, and it lacks the capability to cease tracking once the object goes missing.
+**Cons**: The tracking speed is relatively slow, it’s highly sensitive to noise and obstructions, and it lacks the capability to cease tracking once the object goes missing.

 Device|pc | rasp